EthanHogan/nfl-pick-em/README.md

 - **Clerk:**
     1. Navigate to https://dashboard.clerk.com and sign in.
     2. Add an application (you may need to create a workspace first, e.g., "Personal").
-    3. Set the application name (e.g., "chirp").
+    3. Set the application name (e.g., "userplatform").
     4. Select Identifiers, Auth strategy, and Social Connections as desired.
     5. Click "Create Application."
     6. Navigate to "API Keys" on Clerk to get the "NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY" and "CLERK_SECRET_KEY".
 Copy and paste both into your project's `.env` file.